ReasoningBank: Scaling Agent Self-Evolving with Reasoning Memory: Additional Analyses

-To better illustrate the benefits of our approach, we present two representative case studies.
-Figure~\ref{fig: case_1} highlights the effectiveness of \ours{} in leveraging related previous experiences as memory items.
+\textbf{Effectiveness.} Figure~\ref{fig: case_1} highlights the effectiveness of \ours{} in leveraging related previous experiences as memory items.
 While the baseline agent (without memory) only checks the “Recent Orders” table and mistakenly outputs the most recent purchase date, \ours{} recalls from past reasoning hints to explore the full purchase history and correctly identifies the earliest order.

-Figure~\ref{fig: case_2} demonstrates the efficiency gains.
+\textbf{Efficiency.} Figure~\ref{fig: case_2} demonstrates the efficiency gains.
 In a navigation-heavy shopping task, the baseline requires 29 steps due to repeated inefficient browsing.
 It stucks and struggles to find the correct place of filter for ``Men''.
 In contrast, \ours{} leverages stored reasoning about category filtering, enabling the agent to directly reach the relevant items and complete the task in only 10 steps.

+\textbf{Reflection on Successes and Failures.} Figure~\ref{fig: case_3} shows how memory items induced by \ours{} through reflecting on past trajectories helps to prevent similar errors from happening again, which enables emergent improvement.
+In this case, the original trajectory actually fails because of the imprecise search query that leads to numerous returned items, and irrelevant objects. \ours{} is able to first reflect on the trajectory, pinpoint the key reason of failure, and extract valuable strategies that would avoid similar errors such as search query optimization and using the functionality filters.